-His boss, Paul Massoni stood there in John’s cubicle with a big pile of papers and a pissed-off look on his face.
-He dropped the papers on John’s desk and said emphatically, “What the fuck, Martin!?!
+His boss, Paul Massoni stood there in John’s cubicle with a fat pile of papers and a pissed-off look on his face.
+He dropped the papers on John’s desk and said, “What the fuck, Martin!?!
 How many times have I told you to double, and then triple check these numbers?”

 John’s face went white as he said, “What’s wrong?
 Did this go to the client yet?”